107: No Such Thing As Gorillas On The Beach

 And it's because if you're a bigger animal, then the sperm have further to swim.

-And so in order for them to have a chance to succeed, you've got to produce more of them to make it more likely that one of them is going to finally get to the egg.
+And so in order for them to have a chance to succeed, you've got to produce more of them to make it more likely that one of them's going to finally get to the egg.

 And if you produce more of them, it takes up more energy, so you can't make them as big.

-So men who are attractive to women tend to be men with deeper voices who are a bit more manly, who evolution has told us we should be attracted to because they've got more testosterone.
+So, men who are attractive to women tend to be men with deeper voices or a bit more manly, who evolution has told us we should be attracted to because they've got more testosterone.

 I mean, I assume that's what they were doing.